PatrykWojciechowski/forum-web-application/README.md

 # Example of simple web forum // work in progress //

-This is example of simple internet forum which I am creating only for educational purpouses.
+This is an example of a simple internet forum which I am creating only for educational purpouses.

 ## Stack